 What do Latvians eat?
 What time do Latvians start work?
 Do Latvians use mobile phones?
-I was legitimately asked that last one in France!
+I was asked that last one in France!
 To be fair, it was 13 years ago.
 But really, is life in Riga different to life in any other European city?
 Or even any American or Australian city?
-You be the judge as I share the stories of the daily lives of two female millenials who now call Riga their home.
-Gradually, the number of stories will grow.
+You be the judge as I share the stories of the daily lives of two female millenials who now call Riga home.

 Zane is 25.
 She’s originally from Valmiera via Valka but has lived in Riga since she moved here aged 18 to study.